aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 This post is in honor of Felix, the best cat in the world.
 May he rest in peace - he will be missed by all <3

+**Wednesday, October 16th**

+Continued editing the sequencing paper!
+Redid several figures (the WGCNA module heatmaps), and reconsidered my notation for formatting crab IDs.
+New method is less intuitive for me specifically, but more intuitive for paper readers, as they don't need to know the specific ways in which I identified samples.
+New module heatmaps look pretty great in my opinion!

+I still need to redo the WGCNA module heatmaps for Hematodinium, but that should be fairly straightforward.
+Just need to keep doing what I did!

 Up next:
 - Continue reading Linux book
 - Schedule committee meeting
 - Edits on sequencing paper
+    - Sam's edits
+    - Remake graphs
+    - Reformat tables to be prettier
 - Breakout sesh plans for oSTEM